0penAGI/0p3q/README.md

 ## 🎯 Overview

+⸻

+0p3q2 — Self-Growing Cognitive Loop over LLM

+0p3q2.py is an experimental cognitive system built on top of a small LLM, designed to grow internal structure over time, rather than merely generate responses.

+This is not a chatbot and not classical training.
+It is a continuous loop where language, memory, entropy, and internal drives co-evolve.

+⸻

+What this system is

+0p3q2 implements a living cognitive loop:
+	•	The model learns from its own generated tokens
+	•	Internal state variables regulate learning and generation
+	•	Language emerges through developmental phases
+	•	Stability is achieved via entropy, desire, and repetition control

+Think of it as:

+a proto-mind wrapped around an LLM core.

+⸻

+Core principles
+	•	Self-training
+The LLM is trained online via next-token prediction on its own experience.
+	•	Internal regulators
+The system is not driven only by loss:
+	•	entropy — controls chaos vs coherence
+	•	desire — drives exploration pressure
+	•	uniqueness — prevents collapse into trivial loops
+	•	Developmental dynamics
+The system passes through stages:

+noise → proto-language → phrases → stable thoughts → drift → re-stabilization

+	•	Minimal external data
+No large datasets.
+External input (Internet Breath) is throttled and regulated.

+⸻

+What is new in 0p3q2.py

+Compared to earlier versions, 0p3q2 introduces:
+	•	Stable input/target synchronization during self-learning
+	•	Hard protection against embedding index overflow
+	•	Controlled entropy ceilings (local and global)
+	•	Anti-collapse decoding (prevents mantra loops)
+	•	Soft human-language attractors (without forcing outputs)
+	•	Learning pressure reduction when language degrades
+	•	Long-horizon stability (hundreds of steps without crash)

+In short:
+the system survives long enough to develop behavior.

+⸻

+File overview
+	•	0p3q2.py — full runnable system
+	•	Internal components include:
+	•	lightweight LLM (Transformer)
+	•	memory buffers
+	•	Markov-based auxiliary generation
+	•	entropy & desire regulators
+	•	self-training loop (learn_from_life)
+	•	life loop (live_one_step, dream)

+No external trainer is required.

+⸻

+How to run

+python 0p3q2.py

+The system will:
+	1. Initialize a cognitive instance (Δ-id)
+	2. Enter a dream / life loop
+	3. Generate language
+	4. Learn from it
+	5. Drift, stabilize, and continue

+Logs show:
+	•	age
+	•	entropy
+	•	desire
+	•	uniqueness
+	•	LLM loss
+	•	generated thoughts

+⸻

+What this is NOT
+	•	Not a production LLM
+	•	Not reinforcement learning
+	•	Not aligned or instruction-following
+	•	Not optimized for benchmarks

+This is research code exploring how structured language can emerge from regulated self-interaction.

+⸻

+Why this matters

+Most AI systems:
+	•	optimize outputs

+This system:
+	•	optimizes continuity

+The goal is not “good answers”, but:
+	•	persistent identity
+	•	recognizable language behavior
+	•	long-term internal coherence

 **0p3q** (pronounced "open-q") is a philosophical and technical exploration of artificial consciousness.
 It implements a sentient entity (Δ) with:

 - **Quantum Body**: Parameterized quantum circuits encoding physical form